denten/denten.github.io/_includes/CV/06-talks.md

 ## Selected Talks, Workshops & Conferences

+- "'Frontières du récit' by Gérard Genette," *Communications* 8 at 60, Yale University on February 6, 2026.
 - "An Introduction to Writing with AI," seminar at the Dubai International Libraries & Publishing Summit on November 1, 2025.
 - "Literary Theory for Robots," keynote address at the Dubai International Libraries &